 Youth and Adults – Individual Sessions

 My approach is person-centred, so the topics for each session come from your self-identified needs and therapeutic goals.
-During the first session, I will ask you what issue brought you to therapy.
-I will also do an intake about biological, psychological, and social experiences, concerns, and strengths.
+During the first session, which is when we’ll go through the intake process, I will ask you what issue brought you to therapy.
+I will also ask about physical, mental, and social experiences, concerns, and strengths.
 Each session is typically 45-50 minutes long.
-During that time you may choose materials to work with and how, or you may prefer for me to suggest an activity or process.
-Then you’ll spend time focussed on your chosen creative activity.
-When you’re finished, I’ll ask questions about your process and what you’ve made.
+During that time you may choose materials to work with and how, or you may prefer to have me to suggest an activity or process.
+Then you’ll spend time focussed on your chosen creative activity that may be magazine image collage, drawing (stick figures are welcome and expected!), painting, found objects and glue gun, etc. When you’re finished, I’ll ask questions about your process and what you’ve made.
 You’re answers will increase your self-understanding and help you to identify strengths and resources for healing.
 We’ll finish each session by identifying how your insights can bring you closer to your therapeutic goals.

 Children – Individual Sessions